Upgrading to a Newer Version of Kea

 • If you are not using ha-maintenance-startfor some reason, always start the upgrade from the lowest priority node, and move up one by one:

-• If your servers are in hot-standby, upgrade the secondary or backup machine first (if used).
+• If the servers are in hot-standby, upgrade the standby node, then the primary node.

 • If HA nodes are using separate database backends, each should be updated separately.